Atlantean Translator

 Most tools that call themselves a disney atlantean language translator just swap characters with symbols.
 They don't use Okrand's vocabulary, so the output doesn't match the film at all.

-For other fully constructed fictional languages, the Elvish Translator and the Sindarin Translator cover Tolkien's languages with the same depth.
-The Wikipedia article on the Atlantean language goes deep on how Okrand built it from real ancient sources.
+For other fictional languages, the Elvish Translator and the Sindarin Translator cover Tolkien's languages with the same kind of practical translator focus.